userfront/survey-dev/README.md

 });
 ```

-This test actually passes, because we already wrote the following in `server.js`:
+This test actually passes because we already wrote the following in `server.js`:

 ```js
 // server.js